-Now entering its 19th season as the home of American University athletics, Bender Arena officially opened its doors on Jan.
+Now entering its 29th season as the home of American University athletics, Bender Arena officially opened its doors on Jan.
 23, 1988, when AU's women's basketball team hosted James Madison University.
-The new arena was a welcome sight for all associated with the University, as the program previously played all of its home contests in the old Cassell Center across campus.
+The new arena was a welcome sight for all associated with the University, as the program previously played all its home contests in the old Cassell Center across campus.

 On January 15, 2003, American University dedicated the competition floor to the memory of Stafford H. "Pop" Cassell.
-Cassell was a legendary figure on campus serving as Director of Athletics, coach, teacher and student-athlete during his time at AU.
+Cassell was a legendary figure on campus serving as director of athletics, coach, teacher and student-athlete during his time at AU.